 an effective balance of coursework in health services, employee relations, and research methodology that would enable them to excel in this role.

 Total: 36 credits (or 39 cr. with Thesis option)

 Students enrolled in the Master of Science in HSAD will complete 39 credits (with thesis) or 36 credits (without thesis) for the degree.
 All students will complete 33 graduate credits in HSAD core courses.
 They may finish out the program either with a

-3-credit elective or with a 6-credit thesis option.
+three-credit elective or with a six-credit thesis option.
 Students may choose electives from IUP courses that are appropriate for their needs and interests as they work toward meeting the program objectives.
 Advisors will approve elective choices.